jmmstat/RepData_PeerAssessment1/PA1_template.md

 ```
 The variables included in this dataset are:

-    steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+    steps: Number of steps taken in a 5-minute interval (missing values are coded as NA)

     date: The date on which the measurement was taken in YYYY-MM-DD format